 Hystax Acura has integrated ELK (Elasticsearch-Logstash-Kibana) stack which serves for logging for remote replication agents, so potentially attackers can use the Logstash vulnerability to perform the attack.

 To mitigate this, users should cover ingress port udp/12201 of Hystax Acura controller (or respective Load Balancer in case of HA deployment) by a whitelist of known source IP ranges where replication agents work.

 Hystax team will reach our partners with the request to update their Acura deployment once we have the updated version of ELK stack ready.

-Marketplace versions of Hystax Acura (on AWS, Azure, Alibaba, GCP and Yandex.Cloud) will also receive the updates.
+Marketplace versions of Hystax Acura (on AWS, Azure, Alibaba and GCP) will also receive the updates.

 Hystax OptScale SaaS doesn’t have a public attack surface for this Log4j vulnerability.
 However, we’ve already patched the ELK component as recommended by the Elasticsearch team.

 Marketplace versions of Hystax OptScale will also receive the related updates.